easerural188722/easeruralrepo/README.md

-The global economy of the 19th century was characterized by the expansion of colonial empires, with European powers competing for territorial control, resources, and markets in Africa, Asia, and the Americas.
+The Treaty of Westphalia, signed in 1648, marked the end of the Thirty Years' War in Europe and established the principle of state sovereignty, laying the groundwork for modern international relations.